What is the RYA?

 RYA yachting certificates will be issued by Seafarer Training (Greece), or Jolly Parrot (Gibraltar).
 In these situations, our skipper delivers the courses to Sail YSL clients as an instructor for our partner school.

 Where RYA certificates are not issued directly by Sail YSL, your details will be passed onto the relevant schools in order to comply with their information requirements and you may be asked for extra information by them.
 This will also enable your information to be registered in the RYA database where applicable which allows credit card-type certificates to be verified and replaced in future if necessary.

 Can I sail on Swiss lakes with an RYA qualification?

-Yes and no. In very simplistic terms, you don’t need a licence to sail boats up to 15 m2 sail area on Swiss lakes, over that you need a Swiss qualification.
+Yes and no. In very simplistic terms, you don’t need a licence to sail boats up to 15 m2 sail area on Swiss lakes, above that you need a Swiss qualification.
 However, don’t forget that all training helps.
 I addressed the whole complex issue in the blog post below:

 Are food and travel included?